port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 }
 ```

-By default, "Member" users can execute every new Action of the Blueprint.
-If you want, you can change it, for example to only allow Moderators (and Admins) to execute the Action "clone_env":
+By default, `Member` users can execute every new Action of the Blueprint.
+If you want, you can change it, for example to only allow Moderators (and Admins) to execute the Action `clone_env`:

 ```json showLineNumbers diff
 {